Joaquín José de Osma: Life and work

 In 1851, he was elected deputy for the province of Canta and served as president of the chamber during the 1851–1852 legislative sessions.
 President José Rufino Echenique appointed him Minister of Foreign Affairs, a position he held from February 5 to August 7, 1852.
 Subsequently, he was sent to Madrid as plenipotentiary minister to the Spanish court.

 On September 24, 1853, he signed a Treaty of Peace and Friendship with Spanish Minister Ángel Calderón de la Barca.
 In the treaty, Spain recognized Peru's independence, while Peru agreed to compensate Spanish citizens whose properties had been seized, confiscated, or embargoed since 1820.
 This treaty faced strong criticism in Peru, particularly from Foreign Minister José Gregorio Paz Soldán, who highlighted significant objections before submitting it to Congress.
 The primary concern was that the treaty began with Spain renouncing its sovereignty over Peru, implicitly disregarding Peru's independence.
 The treaty was not ratified by the Peruvian Congress, and the Spanish issue remained unresolved until 1879, following a war (1865–1866).

 Osma remained head of the Peruvian mission in Madrid until Echenique was overthrown in early 1855.
 He stayed in Spain, where he secured the Order of Calatrava for his brother Gaspar José.
 He also supported the organization of the Sociedad General de Crédito Mobiliario Español, serving as president of its board of directors from 1856 to 1864.
 This institution was accused of speculating with Peruvian debt securities.
 Later, Osma became the father-in-law of the renowned Antonio Cánovas del Castillo when his daughter, Joaquina de Osma y Zavala, became the 1st Duchess of Cánovas del Castillo.

 Marriage and issue

-On March 8, 1846, Joaquín José de Osma married Ana Zavala y de la Puente, daughter of the royalist Pedro José de Zavala y Bravo de Rivero, Marqués de San Lorenzo de Vallehumbroso, and Grimanesa de la Puente y Bravo de Lagunas, Marquessa de la Puente y Sotomayor, 4th Marquessa de Torreblanca, and 5th Countess of Villaseñor.
+On March 8, 1846, Joaquín José de Osma married Ana Zavala y de la Puente, daughter of the royalist Pedro José de Zavala, 7th Marquess of Valleumbroso and Grimanesa de la Puente y Bravo de Lagunas, Marquessa de la Puente y Sotomayor, 4th Marquessa de Torreblanca, and 5th Countess of Villaseñor.
 In 1861, his wife regained the title of Marquessa de la Puente y Sotomayor, which had belonged to her grandfather and conferred the status of Grandeza de España (Grandee of Spain).
 The couple had three daughters: